Skip to main content

 An overseas marriage is generally recognised in Australia if it:

-• was a valid marriage in the overseas country, and
+• was a valid marriage in the overseas country

 You may be able to use your overseas marriage certificate to prove that you got married.
 However, some states and territories don't accept overseas marriage certificates if you want to change your name.